awknode/homelab-2/README.md

 # loeken's homelab
 This repo contains my homelab setup.
-I run this on a single server, but this can also be spread across multiple servers for HA.
+I run this on a single server ( in 3 kvms ), but this can also be spread across multiple servers for HA.
 This setup has been tested on debian 11 / proxmox pve 7.

-- 32 x Intel(R) Xeon(R) CPU E5-2630 v3 @ 2.40GHz (2 Sockets )
-- 96 GB RAM
-- HBA with 4 * 4TB disks connected ( storage type "slow" )
-- 1 SSD for OS, 1 SSD for fast blockstorage ( storage type "fast" )
+## how does this work?
+This repo contains a terraform script inside deploy/terraform. this terraform requires a proxmox to be executed, but will then download a debian 11 image and turn it into a template ( with iscsi/nfs support and cloud-init ). this template is then being used to spin up 3 KVMs.
+Then terraform uses k3sup to install a 3 master k3s cluster.
+Last but not least it installs argocd via a helm chart. and sets up 2 argocd "apps of apps" inside argocd.

+Next to the 3 kvms i run a 4th vm with truenas inside, to which i pass my HBA ( the controller that manages all disks in my server). truenas then is running a zfs pool ( or more if you want ) which provides nfs/iscsi/ssh  servers. this forms the "persistence" storage that is used across all charts

+#### argocd-core
+deploy/argocd-core contains a set of argocd apps to install cert-manager/external-dns/nginx-ingress/sealed secrets/volume snapshots. this is sort of the things that have to run for the rest to function.

+#### argocd-optional
+deploy/argocd-optional contains a set of argocd apps to install the rest of the included applications.

+By default the main 2 charts are installed, but not all apps are installed automatically, this gives you the option to only install the parts that you need.

 ## Requirements & Setup
 Proxmox needs to be installed on destination server.
 Clone this repo to your laptop, your laptop needs to be able to ssh into the proxmox server ( as a user with sudo / NOPASSWD ) for building the proxmox template.